 “Every church in Egypt just prepares for this,” he added.
 “Everyone knows that some time you will get bombed, you will be killed.”

 Copts in Egypt have faced persecution and discrimination that has spiked since the toppling of Hosni Mubarak’s regime in 2011.
 Dozens have been killed in sectarian violence.
 In December, an attack at a Coptic church in Cairo killed 25 people.

 Coptic churches and homes have been set on fire, members of the Coptic minority have been physically attacked, and their property has been looted, rights group Amnesty International reported in March.

 Coptic Christians make up about 10% of Egypt’s population of 91 million.
 They base their theology on the teachings of the apostle Mark, who introduced Christianity to Egypt.
 Tanta is roughly 60 miles (96 kilometers) north of Cairo, in the Nile delta.

 Who are Egypt’s Coptic Christians?

-Pope Francis is scheduled to visit Cairo this month.
-He will meet with various religious leaders, including the head of the Coptic Orthodox Church.
-Along with others, the Pope expressed his grief after the church attack.
+Pope Francis is scheduled to visit Cairo this month, where he will meet with various religious leaders, including the head of the Coptic Orthodox Church.
+He expressed his grief after the church attack.